stakater/dockerfile-elasticsearch/5.2/README.md

 ###NOTE:
+The elasticsearch docker images currently doesn't run on a machine with RAM below `4096 Mb`.
 If elasticsearch container fails to start due to VM memmory error, run the following command on the host machine:
 ```
 sysctl -w vm.max_map_count=262144
 ```